kearutherford/BerkeleyForestsAnalytics/README.md

 10. `sp_codes` Not a variable (column) in the provided dataframe or tibble.
-Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “General background information for tree biomass estimations” below).
+Specifies whether the species variable follows the four-letter code or FIA naming convention (see [Species code tables](#species-codes) section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.

 11. `units` Not a variable (column) in the provided dataframe or tibble.
     Specifies (1) whether the dbh and ht variables were measured using